BrazyDevelopment/nyanobot/README.md

 You can also use it in your own server and keep track of all Nyano trades by inviting the bot via it's invite link below.

-**OFFICIAL DOCUMENTATION**
+**OFFICIAL DOCUMENTATION:**

-You can now view our official documentation at **https://docs.armour.dev/discord-bots/nyano-bot** If you prefer to follow installation instructions with pictures and a more in depth guide, then please visit the above.
-If not you can continue with the below guides.
+You can now view our official documentation at **https://docs.armour.dev/discord-bots/nyano-bot**

+If you prefer to follow installation instructions with pictures and a more in depth guide, then please visit the above link.
+If not, you can continue with the below guides.

 **EASY INSTALLATION:**